tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

  General Public License for more details.

- You should have received a copy of the GNU General Public License along with Imagepipe.
+ You should have received a copy of the GNU General Public License along with TinyWeatherForecastGermany.
 If not, see <http://www.gnu.org/licenses/>.

 Credits
 -------